 You may continue coverage for you and your dependents during a military leave of absence of at least 30 days in accordance with the USERRA.
-If your employer ceases to make contributions on your behalf during your leave of absence, you may be eligible for COBRA continuation coverage.
-If you choose not to retain coverage by electing COBRA continuation coverage while on a military leave solely under the terms of the USERRA, you and your dependents will be reinstated in the Plan upon your return to active working status with a contributing employer.
+If your employer ceases to make contributions on your behalf during your leave of absence, you may be eligible to make self-payments at the COBRA coverage rate for up to 24 months.
+If and when you later return to work with a contributing employer under the terms set forth in USERRA, you and your dependents will be reinstated in the Plan (see page 25).